JoseDrube/Breast-Cancer-Prediction/README.md

 The increasing availability of digitized medical data made possible the integration of computational methods in cancer diagnosis.
 Data science and machine learning techniques offer robust frameworks for analyzing high-dimensional datasets, enabling the discovery of patterns and predictive biomarkers that may not be evident through conventional analysis.
 These approaches hold a major potential for enhancing diagnostic accuracy, guiding treatment decisions, and improving patient outcomes [4].

-In this project, we perform a comprehensive analysis of a breast cancer dataset, focusing on three main components: exploratory data analysis, unsupervised clustering using K-means, and supervised predictive modeling.
+In this project, I perform a comprehensive analysis of a breast cancer dataset, focusing on three main components: exploratory data analysis, unsupervised clustering using K-means, and supervised predictive modeling.
 Through this multi-stage approach, I aim to uncover meaningful patterns in the data and develop models capable of accurately distinguishing between benign and malignant tumor cells.

 ## Project Objective